-Since the legislative history of the FCPA makes plain that the enactment of the Act does not preclude the Commission from utilizing all of its existing remedies under the securities laws, 59 an accountant found liable under the FCPA could also be subjected to a Rule 2(e) disciplinary proceeding.
-60 Such a proceeding would be a component of the Commission's general power to institute administrative proceedings under the Act.
+utilizing all of its existing remedies under the securities laws,59 an accountant found liable under the FCPA could also be subjected to a Rule 2(e) disciplinary proceeding.60 Such a proceeding would be a component of the Commission's general power to institute administrative proceedings under the Act.

-An interesting aspect of the FPCA is its lack of an express materiality requirement.
-Such an absence of a materiality provision, construed to its extreme, would mean that deviation from the standards of the Act, whether material or de minimus, would constitute a violation.
-As to this issue, the SEC has taken a middle ground, holding that while the traditional materiality standard is not appropriate in the FCPA context, neither would exacting compliance in unreasonable and burdensome detail be required:

-It bears emphasis . . . that the . . . requirements are qualified by the phrases "in reasonable detail" rather than the concept of "materiality. . . . " [The statute does not require perfection but only that books, records and accounts in reasonable detail accurately and fairly reflect the transactions and dispositions of the assets of the issuer.
-61
+An interesting aspect of the FCPA is its lack of an express materiality requirement.
+Such an absence of a materiality provision, construed to its extreme, would mean that deviation from the standards of the Act, whether material or de minimis, would constitute a violation.
+As to this issue, the SEC has taken a middle ground, holding that while the traditional materiality standard is not appropriate in the FCPA context, neither would exacting compliance in unreasonable and burdensome detail be required: "The statute does not require perfection but only that books, records and accounts 'in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the issuer.'
+"61